-I was recently asked “how many times per month should I post content on LinkedIn?
-This is actually a very common question.
-The reason being, there is so much conflicting information that you can find out there.
+I was recently asked, “how many times per month should I post content on LinkedIn?
+This is probably the most common question.
+The reason is that there is so much conflicting information that you can find out there.

-Some blogs suggest daily, some suggest a few times per month and you can find other suggestions everywhere in between.
-The results vary widely and are no different to if you Google “how many times should I exercise per week?”
+Some blogs suggest daily, some offer a few times per month, and you can find other suggestions everywhere.
+The results vary widely and are no different if you Google “how many times should I exercise per week?”

 The LinkedIn Algorithm is complex and can’t be simplified down to a magic number of posts.
-So rather than prescribing a number of posts straight up, let’s go over some fundamentals that I think are more important to learn.
+So rather than prescribing several posts straight up, let’s go over some fundamentals that I think are more important to learn.

-One of the most important points to understand about LinkedIn – it doesn’t automatically release your posts to all of your connections.
-First a bot reviews your post and categorises it into one of three categories – spam, low quality or clear.
-The aim is to make sure that your post receives the important “clear” to progress to the next stage.
+One of the essential points to understand about LinkedIn – it doesn’t automatically release your posts to all of your connections.
+First, a bot reviews your post and categorises it into one of three categories – spam, low quality or clear.
+The aim is to ensure that your post receives the important “clear” to progress to the next stage.

-If your post passes this primary bot check, it is then released to a small group to test engagement.
-At this stage you do not want anyone to “unfollow” or “report as spam”.
-You do want engagement that drives “content scoring” eg likes, comments, re-shares etc.
+If your post passes this primary bot check, it is released to a small group to test engagement.
+At this stage, you do not want anyone to “unfollow” or “report as spam”.
+Instead, you want engagement that drives “content scoring”, e.g. likes, comments, re-shares etc.

-The more engagement, the higher the chance that LinkedIn will move your post along to the next category “trending content”.
+The more engagement, the higher the chance that LinkedIn will move your post to the next category, “trending content”.
 This is the ultimate aim as it then will show as a notification in your network to alert them to the popular content.

 Your posts should focus on creating engaging content that educates or entertains your audience.
-Make an effort to find catchy visuals that get the readers attention.
+Make an effort to find catchy visuals that get the reader’s attention.
 Discuss relevant topics.
-LinkedIn will acknowledge the effort, as will your audience.
+LinkedIn will acknowledge the action, as will your audience.

 Special shout out to the perfectionists reading this part of the article.
 This is not the part where you get paralysed by over-analysing your post.
 You have to start somewhere.
 Just put it out there and learn by experience.